 Abuse is a form of maltreatment of a child, and may involve inflicting harm or failing to act to prevent harm.
+Harm can include ill treatment that is not physical as well as the impact of witnessing ill treatment of others.
 Appendix 1 explains the different types of abuse.